Nobody likes to suck at productivity, but it happens more often than not. Learn how to use Mindful Planning™ to start getting it right.

 Whether you suck at productivity because of two or ten aspects, you already know you can’t solve everything on a day.

 Take the time to define your number one struggle from the list.

 Now that you know where it hurts the most, it’s time to start cleaning the wound.

 It doesn’t matter how bad you suck at productivity, if there’s room for improvement, you’ll need to focus on the biggest issue first.

 Trying to solve all your problems at once is exhausting and stressful and rarely brings good results.

-If the amount of tools you use is what is getting on your way, it’s time to move to Evernote, for example.
+If a number of tools you use is what is getting on your way, it’s time to move to Evernote, for example.

-If you’re blogger who still manually shares your content on social media, why not investing on a tool like CoSchedule?
+If you’re blogger who still manually shares your content on social media, why not investing in a tool like CoSchedule?